2026 Grant Wood Country Online Forum - Details Coming Soon!

 A WORD ABOUT GRANT WOOD COUNTRY

 Wood's work has been studied through many lenses.
-It is an area of ongoing fascination for me to balance these varying lenses with my own experiences of growing up as a 6th generation daughter of the beautiful area known now colloquially as "Grant Wood Country," but also the land, previously, of the Sauk, Meskwaki, and Ho-Chunk Native Nations
+It is an area of ongoing fascination for me to balance these varying lenses with my own experiences of growing up as a 6th generation daughter of the beautiful area known now colloquially as "Grant Wood Country," previously the land of the Sauk, Meskwaki, and Ho-Chunk Native Nations

 HAPPENING NOW

-My poetry folio, Grant Wood Country Loose Leaf Poems, continues to be available via this site.
-More info below on this page and Home page.
+My poetry folio, Grant Wood Country Loose Leaf Poems, continues to be available via this site (See Home page).

 Facebook Page: Grant Wood Country Forum

-Sessions Held Online via Zoom on Tuesdays, January 9 - February 27, 2024, 6:30-8:00 p.m. - 2022 Grant Wood Country Forum kicks off its 8 -week online series, in partnership with Cedar Rapids Public Library (Zoom host).
-This forum is for anyone interested in art, history, culture, and creative writing related to the life and legacy of the iconic artist Grant Wood, as well as the life and times of Iowa before and after his life—and for observers and writers (emerging and experienced).
+Sessions Held Online via Zoom on Tuesdays, January 7 - February 11, 2025, 6:30-8:00 p.m. - 2025 Grant Wood Country Forum kicks off its 6 -week online series, in partnership with Cedar Rapids Public Library (Zoom host).
+This forum is for anyone interested in art, history, culture, and creative writing related to the life and legacy of the iconic artist Grant Wood, as well as the life and times of Iowa before and after his life.
+Observers and writers (emerging and experienced) are welcomed to any or all sessions.
 Reading times for participants to share their creative writing inspirations (short fiction, poetry, short essay) are built into the Forum.
 Enjoy presentations by a range of dynamic presenters.
-A culminating publication, Grant Wood Country Chronicle (digital and print editions), is offered in conjunction with a celebration event open to the public (held on the Living Learning Rooftop of the Cedar Rapids Public Library).
-This series is for free and open to the public.
-Cedar Rapids Public Library hosts this online series.
+A culminating publication, Grant Wood Country Chronicle (digital and print editions.

 Dear Reader,